Taposiris Magna: Other nearby structures

 Both private and public buildings have been found in the neighborhood along with cisterns and churches.
 The necropolis shows a variety of burial styles from sarcophagi or pyramids to columns or pilasters.
 This ancient settlement was occupied from the second century BC to the seventh century AD.

 In 2022, a tunnel beneath this ancient Egyptian temple was discovered at a depth of 20 metres.
 The tunnel is 2 metres high and 1,305 metres long and it transported water to thousands of people.
-It is an exact replica of the Tunnel of Eupalinos in Greece that also transported water.
+It is identical to the Tunnel of Eupalinos in Greece that also transported water.

 Recent excavations

 Various archaeologists have been working on the site since 1998.
 In 2010, archaeologists discovered a huge granite statue of a Ptolemaic king that was headless and the original gate to a temple dedicated to the god Osiris.
 The statue is crafted following the traditional ancient representation of an Egyptian king wearing a collar and a kilt.
 According to Dr. Zahi Hawass the monumental sculpture could represent the Hellenistic-era pharaoh Ptolemy IV, who constructed the Taposiris Magna temple.
 The team also found limestone foundation stones that would have lined the entrance to the temple.
 One of these stones bears evidence indicating that the entrance was lined with a series of Sphinx statues similar to those of the pharaonic era.

 A necropolis containing many Greco-Roman style mummies was discovered behind the temple.
-Hawass said that early investigations revealed that these mummies were buried with their faces turned toward the temple and he noted that this suggested that the temple likely contained the burial of a significant royal personality, possibly Cleopatra VII.
+Hawass said that early investigations revealed that these mummies were buried with their faces turned toward the temple and he noted that this suggested that the temple likely contained the burial of a significant royal personality, possibly Cleopatra VII herself.